geraldobraz/web-template-project/README.md

-# NodeJS Template Project
+# Web Template Project
-*This repository contains a template for nodeJS projects using TypeScript.
-It also has some dependencies as Express and dotEnv.*
+*This repository contains a template for nodeJS, ReactJs and React Native projects using TypeScript.*

 ## 🚀 Getting Started